 If your problem involves others, having those others there with you in the room is a great way to cut to the chase and save time.
 More importantly, you have a safe and supportive place to get things off your chest, someone to help you both negotiate a solution, and a professional to help you both emotionally mop up.— Robert Taibbi L.C.S.W.

 For example, Child #1 and Child #2 are always fighting.
 Let’s call it sibling rivalry.
-Their disagreements are causing great distress for the whole family, and so when they are pushed to do SFT, the therapist will not ask as to how the fights started.
+Such disagreements are causing great distress for the whole family, and so when they are pushed to do therapy, a professional will not ask how the fights started.
 What the therapist will do is to ask them how to find a solution to end their quarrels right now.
-The goal is not to fight again, especially when it is petty since everyone in the family is affected by them.
+The solution is not to fight again, especially when it is petty since everyone in the family is affected by them.
 It will take a lot of patience and understanding not to speak ill so as not to cause fights.
-This is the process of looking for a solution.

-To understand more about solution-focused therapy, read this article.
+To understand it, read this article.

-There is no shame in changing and growing, and your work is to have compassion and openness for yourself as a fluid human being, and to allow this process to take place. — Jade Wood, MA, LMFT, MHSA
+There is no shame in changing and growing, and your work is to have compassion and openness for yourself as a fluid human being, and to allow this process to take place.

-- What is the ultimate goal of this family as to why you’re on treatment and why you’re working together?
+With that understood by all members of the family in solution-focused therapy, the therapist will then ask a question like: What is the ultimate focus of this family as to why you’re on treatment and why you’re working together?

 Despite the considerable expansion of models of care that include caregivers, it remains the case that these services have substantial wait times and are often hard to access. — Dillon Browne Ph.D.

 Solution-Focused Therapy: This therapy aims to address the center of the problem and solve it.